tri-bit/portfolio-repo/README.md

 ## S3 Helper

-Helper tool to archive S3 buckets and upload local directory to specific 'directory' in the S3 bucket:
+Helper tool to archive S3 buckets and upload local directory to specific 'directory' in the S3 bucket.
+I may eventualy release as an standalone github repo / npm package (after a bit more testing - it's only been used on Digital Ocean's S3 compatible plaform so far.)

 https://github.com/tri-bit/portfolio-repo/tree/main/examples/mha/tools/s3helper